How to unclog a waste drain

 What if I can’t unclog the waste drain?

-Although there are plenty of drain unblocker methods to try, if you’ve exhausted them all unsuccessfully, it may be time to call a plumber.
+Although there are plenty of drain unblocker methods to try, if you’ve exhausted them all unsuccessfully, it may be time to call a plumber or take out drainage cover.
 It could be that there is a problem further down your main waste drain that you simply can’t access without specialist tools.
 Drainage experts will use CCTV equipment to locate hard-to-reach blockages so they can be successfully removed.

 How much does drain unblocking cost?